Flow-based Conformal Prediction for Multi-dimensional Time Series: Theory

 \subsection{Marginal Coverage}

 We first establish that prediction sets generated by our method achieve exact non-asymptotic marginal coverage.
 This result follows from a fundamental property of flow: probability mass preservation under push-forward operations.
-When any measurable set is transformed through the push-forward operation of a flow, its probability mass is preserved.
 Lemma~\ref{lemma:mass_preserving} formalizes this property and suffices to prove the exact non-asymptotic marginal coverage stated in Proposition~\ref{proposition:marginal_coverage}.

 \begin{assumption}[Flow existence and uniqueness] The guided vector field $u_t(x \mid h)$ is continuously differentiable and Lipschitz continuous in $x$ for all $t$ and $h$.
 That is, there exists a constant $L_u > 0$ such that